magentabusiness/magentabusiness.github.io/docs/trendz/anomaly/save-to-tb.md

 Once refresh is enabled, the required entity fields in Trendz will be created automatically.
 If refresh is later disabled, telemetry saving will also stop automatically and the required entity fields will be disabled.

-The telemetry data already stored will remain in ThingsBoard, even if the model is deleted.
+The telemetry data already stored will remain in IoT Hub, even if the model is deleted.

 Telemetry data can be saved during both **Refresh** and **Reprocess**, provided that the **"Enable Saving Anomaly Data"** flag is enabled in the refresh settings.